 There’s a lot of advice out there on maintaining or improving your credit.
 However, starting from nothing is a whole other issue.
 Thankfully, there are plenty of ways you can jumpstart your credit journey.
 This article will discuss several options you have to create and increase your credit.

 Applying for and getting a credit card is often the easiest way to build credit.
 Getting approved without a prior credit history can be tricky, though.
-Because you have no history to show creditworthiness, some institutions will refuse to approve you for a card.
+Because you have no account to show creditworthiness, some institutions will refuse to approve you for a card.

 If being responsible for a credit card isn’t possible, consider becoming an authorized user for someone else.
 Doing so will allow you to dip your toes into card ownership with less pressure.

 It wouldn’t be a bad idea to develop a semi-formal agreement to establish all the terms from the start.
 Figure out if you’ll be paying them back for any card use or if they want to give you a spending limit.
-You should also make sure they keep a low balance and always pay on time.
-Once your credit level reaches a point you think you can maintain, apply for your own card.
+You should also keep a low balance and always pay on time.
+Once your credit level reaches a point you think you can maintain, apply for your card.
 After you’ve been accepted, ask to be removed as an authorized user on the other card.